fluree/docs.flur.ee/content/db_intro.md

 ### Transacting Data

-To write data to the Fluree Database, you submit a collection of statements to the transactor endpoint.
-All of the statements will be successfully committed together, or all fail together with the error reported back to you.
-Transactions have ACID guarantees.

-While everything transacted here could be done in a single atomic transaction, we split it up to illustrate a couple points.
 In the first transaction we add a couple of people.
 The second transaction adds a chat message.
 Note the value used for the `person` key is an `_id`, but this time instead of it being a tempid it refers to an attribute and its corresponding value, `["person/handle", "jdoe"]`.
 This method can be used for any attribute marked as `unique`.

-Here is what an abbreviated response will look like from this transaction, and a brief explanation of the keys:
+Here is what an abbreviated response will look like from this transaction:

 ```
 {